diyessi/explications/content/articles/srt1.md

 # SAP source format

-Each line contains exactly 80 characters and corresponds to one 80 column IBM punched card.
-A typical card (produced by [mass:werk](https://www.masswerk.at/card-readpunch/) )would look something like:
+Each line contains exactly 80 characters, corresponding to one 80 column IBM punched card.
+A typical card (produced by [mass:werk](https://www.masswerk.at/card-readpunch/)) would look something like:

 ![MISRT1009 Card](images/MISRT1009.png)

+The character encoding used on cards was easily converted to six bit character encodings used on tape and in memory.
+There are no encodings for lowercase letters and a number of common symbols.
+This is why old programs are uppercase.
+Surprisingly, there are encodings for a few symbols that are not in Unicode.

-Cards are divided into fields based on column positions:
+SAP source cards are divided into fields based on column positions:
 - [1-6] An optional label.
 When read, all blanks are removed, so `OLD X` and `OLDX` are the same.
 - [7] Blank.
 - [8-10] Three character opcode or pseudo-opcode.
 - [11] Blank.
 - [12-80] The *variable field*, up to the first blank.
 The variable field contains comma-separated parameters.
-Anything after the blank is a comment.
+Any characters after the first blank are for comments.

-It was common to use columns on the right side of the card to add sequencing information.
+It was common to use the columns on the right side of the card for sequencing information.
 Since this was in the comment area it was ignored by the assembler.
-Here they will serve as a way to reference particular lines.
-When a deck of cards was accidentally dropped, a card sorter, a common piece of data processing equipment at the time, could be used to put them back in order.
-For the 46 cards in `MISRT1`, sorter setup time would have made sorting them by hand faster.
+When a deck of cards was accidentally dropped the line numbers were used to reorder them.
+Here they will be used to reference particular lines in the program.

 ## Using MISRT1 in a program

 Understanding programs from the 1950s can be challenging.
 For example, even though \(\sqrt{}\) is a function, `MISRT1` is not a function in the current sense.
 A function returns to the instruction after its caller it completes, while invoking an IBM 704 subroutine is more like [continuation passing](https://en.wikipedia.org/wiki/Continuation).
 A subroutine is branched to and provided a pointer to a call vector containing arguments, space for return values, and branch targets.
-When the subroutine completes its work it will branch to one of the branch targets after setting the appropriate return values for that target.
+When the subroutine completes its work it will branch to one of the branch targets after setting appropriate return values for that target.
 Although this may seem like a strange way to do things, it is similar to several IBM 704 instructions that have multiple return points.
 Even on modern architectures conditional branches have two return points and compilers use similar representations during their analysis.

-SHARE and IBM established some conventions so that subroutines could be used reliably.
+SHARE and IBM established conventions so that subroutines could be used reliably.
 One was that `X(4)` was always used for the call vector.
 Two more conventions were that the first argument and first result were passed in `AC` rather than the call vector.

 Although there was no control stack and function frame, most subroutines still required temporary storage.
 With at most 32,768 words of memory, programs would often stash small temporary values in unused bits of instructions.
 When whole words were required, the SHARE convention was that a block of storage starting at a location named `COMMON` would be used.
 Subroutines would indicate how much space in `COMMON` they required, so the programmer could reserve space for the maximum size required by all of its subroutines.